-Kaspersky 2020 costs and what's covered
+Kaspersky 2020: Costs and what's covered

-Kaspersky's Windows antivirus programs share the same excellent malware scanner.
+The Kaspersky 2020 Windows antivirus programs share the same excellent malware scanner.
 The lineup starts with Kaspersky Security Cloud Free (formerly known as Kaspersky Free Antivirus) for those who just want the basics.

 Those basics, however, now include Kaspersky's password manager and client software for Kaspersky's Secure Connection VPN service.